Kubernetes Settings (Advanced Settings)

 Dedicated Node Pool (Applies to All Clouds)

-What It Does: Activates the dedicated node pool feature to isolate high-priority or resource-intensive workloads from the general pool of nodes.
+1. Dedicated Node Pool: Activates the dedicated node pool feature to isolate high-priority or resource-intensive workloads from the general pool of nodes.

 - Use this when you need to ensure that certain workloads receive dedicated resources for improved performance or security.
+Default: Enabled.

-What It Does: Ensures that nodes only run trusted software, offering enhanced security.
+2. Secure Boot for Dedicated Node Pool: Ensures that nodes only run trusted software, offering enhanced security.

 Default: Off

-What It Does: Provides the same trusted-boot functionality for the default node pool.
+3. Secure Boot for Default Node Pool: Provides the same trusted-boot functionality for the default node pool.

 - Enable secure boot if your environment has stringent security requirements, particularly in regulated industries.
+Default: Off

 Tips for Using Advanced Settings